|

 or "negentropy" to name the attribute of a system that increases

-By developing
+In developing

-a natural world that obeys both the Second Law and flaunts its ability
+a natural world that both obeys the Second Law and flaunts its ability

 to outrun the law.
 Science tells us that, despite apparent violations or